hubertkolcz/NoiseVsRandomness/presentations/COMPREHENSIVE_SPEECH_QUESTIS_20MIN.md

 ### **Q1: "Why synthetic validation instead of real hardware?"**

 **A:** "Essential question.
-Phase 1 used 3 real IBMQ simulators achieving 58.67% accuracy but insufficient statistical power (df=1, cannot validate significance).
+Phase 1 used N=3 quantum devices (2 real QPUs: Rigetti and IonQ, plus 1 IBM simulator) achieving 58.67% accuracy but insufficient statistical power (df=1, cannot validate significance).
 Phase 2 validated with 30 synthetic devices (df=28, proper statistical power) achieving 59% accuracy with p<10⁻⁹.
 This two-phase approach separates exploratory findings from statistically validated claims.
 Real QPU validation on 50+ devices is the critical next step—we need quantum computing providers willing to share certified QRNG data for security research.
 The synthetic validation proves methods work with proper statistics; real validation will prove they generalize to production quantum systems."

 ### **Q2: "Can this actually break QKD?"**